 About the Farrell Fellowship Program

-In 2014, the Department of Political Science launched the elite Farrell Fellowship program in honor of former political science professor R. Barry Farrell.
+Starting in 2014, the elite Farrell Fellowship program honors our former professor R. Barry Farrell.
 Over 60 students and 30 faculty have participated thus far.

-Students must apply, interview and be selected by a faculty member to participate in the program.
-Visit the application page to learn more about the application process, current faculty projects and to download the application.
+- How to apply: Students must apply, interview and be selected by a faculty member to participate in the program.
+The application is now open (Deadline Friday, April 4th 2019 @ 11:59PM CST).

-- Faculty are not only supervisors but also mentors, teaching Fellows about the intricacies of political science research, from the identification of a research problem to the development of key research questions to the choice of research design and appropriate method to the collection and analysis of data.
+- Faculty are not only supervisors but also mentors, teaching Fellows about the intricacies of political science research.
+This ranges from identification of a research problem to the development of key research questions to the choice of research design and appropriate method to the collection and analysis of data.

-- Training sessions are occasionally held on quantitative, qualitative, or interpretive research methods.
-Fellows thus learn analytical and methodological skills while gaining hands-on research experience.
+- Training sessions are occasionally held on quantitative, qualitative, or interpretive research methods, including incorporating research software.
+Fellows learn analytical and methodological skills from this hands-on research experience.

-- Lunches and meetings with participating faculty and students are regularly held to share updates on the research projects and to build community and inspire collaboration.
+- Collaborative group lunches with participating faculty and students allow Fellows to share updates on the research projects, to build community and inspire collaboration.

 - Participating faculty and students have access to shared resources, including templates, training resources, and tutorials.

-Below outlines Julian's recommendations for a successful fellowship.
+Julian's recommendations for a successful fellowship emphasize communication.

-Julian also outlined how the Farrell Fellowship benefitted his skillset and resume, all applicable to employment, graduate school, law school, etc.:
+Julian also outlined how the Farrell Fellowship benefited his skill set and resume, all applicable to employment, graduate school, law school, etc.: